What is a chargeback?

 How does a chargeback get filed against me as a seller?

-A credit card owner, who may or— in some cases—may not be the buyer, contacts their credit card company and requests a refund for the transaction.
-The reasoning for the refund could be one or many of the types listed above.
+A credit card owner, who is not necessarily the buyer, contacts their credit card company or PayPal and requests a refund for the transaction.
+The reason for the refund could be one or multiple types listed above.

 How will I know there's been a chargeback filed against me?

-Etsy receives reports of chargebacks from credit card companies and banks which issue credit cards and then investigates the dispute to see if it’s valid.
-If additional information is required from you to resolve the dispute, you will be contacted at the email address you used to open your Etsy account.
+Etsy receives reports of chargebacks from credit card companies, banks, and PayPal, then investigates the dispute to determine if it’s valid.
+If additional information is required from you to resolve the dispute, you will be contacted at the email address associated with your Etsy account.

-If you are contacted, you’ll have five (5) days to respond.
-If you don’t respond in the given timeframe, it could result in a refund being issued on your behalf and the potential suspension of your shop.
+If you are contacted, you’ll be given a timeframe to respond.
+If you don’t respond within this timeframe, it could result in a refund being issued on your behalf through a Payment account debit and the potential suspension of your shop.
 However, if Etsy can resolve the dispute without contacting you, we may do so.

 If a refund is necessary, how is it issued?

 When a chargeback is filed against a shop, Etsy always conducts a thorough investigation.
-In most cases, Etsy will ask you, as the seller, to refund the order from your shop.
-However, Etsy does reserve the right to refund the order on your behalf.
+In most cases, Etsy will inform you as the seller that the refund has been made through a debit from your Payment account.

 Seller best practices for chargebacks